fablab-bergamo/Fab-O-matic/hardware/README.md

 ⚠ Errata in this revision ⚠

+* Q1 had wrong footprint, B and E pins are swapped.
+As a result, relay is not operative.

+To fix: desolder Q1 and resolder it upside down with a good amount of soldering tin.

 * Buck converter is delivering 0.8V instead of 5V due to schematic error.

-R11 shall be connected between GND and FB pin, because FB shall be the center of the voltage divider.
+To fix: R11 shall be connected between GND and FB pin, because FB shall be the center of the voltage divider.
 In this version, R11 was connected between GND and 5V.
 This can be fixed by rotating R11 by 90° counter-clockwise and solder it to R9.

+* The RFID pin labels printed on bottom side are wrong (text only issue).

 ![image](https://github.com/fablab-bergamo/fab-o-matic/assets/6236243/046bd7b5-0c89-4604-947c-9c6126ae2a86)